 Comparing Approaches

-Two different ways of understanding why you're stuck - and what to do about it
+A clear comparison of two different ways of understanding why you're stuck - and what to do about it

 CBT asks how you can think differently.
 Psychodynamic therapy asks why you think this way at all.